steadman1/my-written-portfolio/README.md

    ➡️ <a href="https://www.instagram.com/reel/CbL9EvKFvS6/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==">Watch the full katana animation on my Instagram!!</a>
 </p>

+This animation is probably my favorite in terms of the motion design—it's just so satisfying to watch.
+The renders and animations of the katana and knight's helmet were a blast to make mostly because of all the interesting materials and reflections the models made.
+On top of the fact that I was able to add some pretty nice sound design into it too, I still believe it to be a great display 3D modeling, motion design and sound design skills despite its age.

 #### A DeLorean
 <p align="center">
    <img src="/Blender Showcase/DeLorean/delorean back1.PNG" width="160"/>